okcuoglu1/CompanyManagementSystem/README.md

 # CompanyManagementSystem

-This project is a Mini Project.
+This project is a Mini Console Project.